-An exculpatory clause refers to a statement in a contract that relieves a party of blame or liability for damages.
-It is written in a contract as a way for the party who issues the clause to avoid legal problems arising from negligence.
+An exculpatory clause refers to a provision in a contract that relieves a party of blame or liability for damages if they are caused during the execution of the contract.
+It is written in a contract as a way for the party who issues the clause to avoid legal problems arising from wrongdoing or negligence.

 Often, exculpatory clauses are used when a service provider needs to enter into a service agreement with a customer that puts the customer’s personal belongings or physical well-being at risk.

 - A skier who signs an agreement before skiing will agree to a clause that prevents the skiing business from any liability if the skier gets injured.